ztsrxh/ztsrxh.github.io/_pages/author.md

 I am interested in 3D vision technologies, with their applications in practical engineering tasks.

 <div align='center'>
-    <span style="font-family: Georgia, serif; font-size: 15px">May, 2025 - I have graduated.
+    <span style="font-family: Georgia, serif; font-size: 22px">May, 2025 - I have graduated.
 I may not continue my research. </span>
 </div>
 <div align='center'>
-    <span style="font-family: Georgia, serif; font-size: 15px"> It will be my great honor if my work helps your research, </span>
+    <span style="font-family: Georgia, serif; font-size: 22px"> It will be my great honor if my work helps your research, </span>
 </div>
 <div align='center'>
-    <span style="font-family: Georgia, serif; font-size: 15px"> as it at least proved that I once contributed to academia. </span>
+    <span style="font-family: Georgia, serif; font-size: 22px"> as it at least proves that I once contributed to academia. </span>
 </div>